Inca Trail 2026 – Limited spots! Book in advance & secure your place See more

 Excludes

-• Travel Insurance: Personal travel insurance is not included and is highly recommended for all trekkers.
+• Travel Insurance: Personal travel insurance is not included but, is highly recommended for all trekkers.
 It should cover trekking or hiking and potential altitude sickness.

-• Meals in Aguas Calientes: While all meals are generally provided on the trail, the meal in Aguas Calientes on the final day is usually not included.
+• Meals in Aguas Calientes: All meals are generally provided on the trail.
+The meal in Aguas Calientes on the final day is usually not included.

 • Sleeping Bags and Walking Poles: Personal trekking equipment like sleeping bags and walking poles are often not included but may be available for rent.

-• Tips for Guides and Porters: Gratuities for the guides, cooks, and porters are not included and are at the discretion of the trekker.
+• Tips for Guides and Porters: Tips for the guides, cooks, and porters are not included and are at the discretion of the trekker.

 • Personal Expenses: Any personal expenses such as snacks or beverages not provided with meals, souvenirs, or other incidental costs are typically not covered.